charlielee/native-ui-panels/README.md

 Default: `5em`

 The location of the panel from the top edge of the window.
 Accepts any valid CSS length property.

+#### options.blocking
+Type: `Boolean`
+Default: `false`

+Toggle if the panel prevents other elements from being selected when it is visible.

 #### options.canClose
 Type: `Boolean`